SSWConsulting/SSW.Rules.Content/rules/tree-of-thought-prompts-for-complex-reasoning/rule.md

 ---
 type: rule
-title: Do you use Tree of Thought prompts for complex reasoning
+title: Do you use "Tree of Thought" prompts for complex reasoning?
 uri: tree-of-thought-prompts-for-complex-reasoning
 authors:
   - title: Ulysses Maclaren